larrybotha/rust-by-example/12-cargo/README.md

 - cargo allows for multiple binaries in a single project, by placing additional binaries into a `bin` folder, and referencing them explicitly when compiling

+## Testing

+- `cargo` supports unit and integration tests out of the box
+- unit tests are written in the same files as the modules they test
+- integration tests are placed in a `tests/` folder
+- tests are run using `cargo test`

+  - similarly to Jest, a specific test can be run given the test's name:

+    ```shell
+    $ cargo test test_foo
+    ```

+- cargo runs tests in parallel
+- the `#[test]` macro turns a function into a unit test